Background to the Lendy Memorial

 native village by their friends

 Other memorials, one for each brother, were erected at different locations.
 The younger brother, E A Lendy, is remembered in Sierra Leone.
-There was a monument to CF Lendy at Bulawayo in Zimbabwe, although this may have been destroyed given the current political situation in that country.
+There is a monument to C F Lendy at Bulawayo in Zimbabwe.
+There is also a brass plaque to both brothers in St Mary's church, Sunbury.

 Charles Frederick Lendy

-There is a comprehensive account of the life of Charles Lendy in
+There is a comprehensive account of the life of Charles Frederick Lendy in

 "Captain CF Lendy - A Victorian Hero?"
 By Major R Marston RAEC